 We’ve lost much of the old-timey wisdom of our ancestors which helped them overcome the hardships they encountered living the self-sufficient lifestyle.
-Cinnamon was a part of the medicine cabinet as well as the spice shelf.
+The many health benefits of cinnamon made it a part of the medicine cabinet as well as the spice shelf.
 My grandmother kept cinnamon and honey mixed together in a bowl.
 We thought it was simply a biscuit topping or a treat we got to get a spoon of every now and then.

 Turns out true cinnamon, is a natural food offering an abundance of health benefits which we all need to live a vibrant, naturally healthy, self-sustaining lifestyle.